aswinter90/SwiftyDrawer/README.md

 ### [With sticky header and changing alignments](https://github.com/aswinter90/SwiftyDrawer/blob/main/SwiftyDrawer-Demo/SwiftyDrawer-Advanced-Demo/ContentView.swift)

-As shown in the video the drawer can be modified with a sticky header, which stays on top of the tab bar if required.
+As shown in the video the drawer can be modified with a sticky header, which stays on top of the safe area or the tab bar when the drawer is closed.
 The default drag handle can also be replaced with any other given view.
 Finally the `DrawerState` is mutable and changing it from the outside will update the drawer position automatically.

 https://github.com/user-attachments/assets/daf244f4-a09f-4272-9095-8aa4669a4b26